 At Gillies and Mackay Ltd we talk about sizes as the finished size.

-Some Shed manufacturers will talk about sawmill sizes which is basically a thickness of timber before it’s profiled and planed.
-Completely pointless and misleading given you can’t add the sawdust back on to your Shed.
+For some reason, some manufacturers like to talk about sawmill size.
+This is completely pointless and misleading given you can’t add the sawdust back on to your Shed.

 Make sure you ask for the finished thickness.

 There are a number of reasons why thickness is important: